MicrosoftDocs/power-pages-docs/power-pages-docs/admin/cookies.md

 No. If necessary, consider adding a consent dialog for website users through external scripts.

-### Why can't I use my Power Page site without cookies?
+### Why can't I use my Power Pages site without cookies?

 Cookies are required to maintain a website functional, with the purpose as described in the table above.